Clustering-with-Jari/zillow-clustering-project/README.md

 key driver to log error

-Oral presentation of google slides
+- Oral presentation of google slides

-Multiple .py files with transformations to run model
+Multiple .py files to run model and reproduce the report

 **Material**